 Just how autobiographical the book is is open to question, though Louÿs’ reference to Teresa de Heredia, whose daughter Louise he was married to for several years, gives it an edge of credibility.
 Beyond its possible autobiographical value, the work draws its power, its realistic dialogue and its love of transgression from the bourgeois universe to which the author belonged.
 According to André Pieyre de Mandiargues, who wrote a preface in to a a new edition in 1970 ‘This text is the ideal of the erotic genre, and constitutes masterpiece of Pierre Louÿs’ masterpiece.’
 For those who can read French, there is a complete online text of Trois filles here.

-Pichard’s illustrations take Louÿs’ transgressive text into the realms of transgressive transgression, leaving nothing to the imagination, especially the range of items which can be inserted into bodily orifices.
+Pichard’s images take Louÿs’ transgressive text into the realms of transgressive illustration, leaving nothing to the imagination, especially the range of items which can be inserted into bodily orifices.